duarm/Congehou-Sun-Days/README.md

 [Left-Shift] Focus - Hold Left-Shift to slow you down while show your hitbox and the range of Homura.

 [P] Infinite Lives.
-(The game is bit unfair by the end, if you're having difficult, please use this)
+(The game is bit unfair by the end, if you're having trouble, please use this)

 ### Score System
  You gain 200 points every 0.5 second for each bullet close to you.